junglesta/wherenodoctor/_posts/2016-01-01-03-how-to-examine-a-sick-person.md

 Then, beginning on the opposite side from the spot where he has pointed, press gently on different parts of the belly to see where it hurts most.

 See if the belly is soft or hard and whether the person can relax his stomach muscles.
-A very hard belly could mean an acute abdomen—perhaps appendicitis or peritonitis (see p.
+A very hard belly could mean an acute abdomen, perhaps appendicitis or peritonitis (see p.
 94).

 If you suspect peritonitis or appendicitis, do the test for rebound pain described on page 95.